Colin Firth biography

 That same year, he appeared as an amorous cad in the similarly popular Circle of Friends (1995), and went on the next year to appear as Kristin Scott Thomas' cuckolded husband in The English Patient (1996).
 After a comically sinister turn as Gwyneth Paltrow's intended husband in the 1998 Shakespeare In Love, Firth went on to star in two very different movies: My Life So Far, a tale of family dysfunction in the Scottish Highlands, and Fever Pitch.

 Firth appeared as Mark Darcy in the film Bridget Jones's Diary (2001), then reprised his role in the sequel.
 In 2010 he received his first Academy Award nomination, for his work in A Single Man.
 He received even more critical acclaim for his portrayal of King George VI in The King's Speech, winning a Golden Globe, a BAFTA Award and an Academy Award.
 In 2011, he received a star on the Hollywood Walk of Fame.
-In recent years he's starred in a slew of films, including The Railway Man (2014), Before I Go to Sleep (2014), Kingsman: Secret Service (2014), Genius (2016), Bridget Jones's Baby(2016), Kingsman: The Golden Circle (2017) and Kursk (2017).
+In recent years he's starred in a slew of films, including The Railway Man (2014), Before I Go to Sleep (2014), Kingsman: Secret Service (2014), Genius (2016), Bridget Jones's Baby(2016), Kingsman: The Golden Circle (2017) and the sequel, Mamma Mia!
+Here We Go Again (2018).

 Firth shares a son with co-star Meg Tilly from the film Valmont (1989), and dated co-star Jennifer Ehle while filming the 1995 mini-series Pride and Prejudice.
 In June of 1997, he married Livia Giuggioli and they have two sons—Luca and Matteo.
-When not working in on a film, he is involved with several refugee rights and social justice organizations like Oxfam and Survival.
+When not working, he is involved with several refugee rights and social justice organizations, including Oxfam and Survival.

 Colin Firth Filmography